Basementsaver Emergency Backup Sump Pumps By Aquamedic

 Bring In The Big Guns!

-If you are planning to install a water powered sump pump and have reliable municipal water pressure in the range 40 - 95psi the Basementsaver WP-Series Pumps are undoubtedly your best choice.
+If you are planning to install a water powered sump pump and have reliable municipal water pressure in the range 40-100psi the Basementsaver WP Backup Pumps are undoubtedly your best choice.
+Or, if your municipality requires 'Approved' backflow prevention, you need a WPA Backup Pump w/AVB.

-However, I'm seeing more and more requests from people who need the capability to operate with water pressures up to 150 psi.
-Previously, I've had to recommend using a battery backup pump in these most demanding situations.
-Now, I've bitten the bullet and come up with a superior solution - the ultra-reliable HP-Series Backup Pumps!
+However, we're seeing more and more requests from people who need the capability to operate with water pressures up to 150psi.
+Previously, we've had to recommend using a battery backup pump in these most demanding situations.
+Now, we've bitten the bullet and come up with a superior solution - the ultra-reliable HP Backup Pumps &

 NEW HP Pumps